Pentax K-5 Comparison Review

 The Pentax K-5 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in September 2010 and is equipped with an APS-C sensor.
 It offers a resolution of 16.1 megapixel.

-The Pentax K-5 has a Camera Elo of 1867.
+Is the Pentax K-5 a good camera?
+The K-5 has a Camera Elo of 1874.
 This rating puts the K-5 among the top 50 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the K-5 also ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|